 (5) Sponsor CDI

 Want to help build a vibrant global citizen diplomacy sector?
-Sponsor CDI’s work to network and inform citizen diplomacy scholars, students and practitioners.
-Learn more here.
+Sponsor CDI’s work to network and inform citizen diplomacy scholars, students, practitioners and interested observers.
+Learn more.

 Whatever way(s) you decide to help Learning Life above, thank you for your support!